 GPA and MCAT score data can help you analyze the level of competition.
-According to the AAMC: among the most recent applicants, the average cumulative GPA was 3.64, and the average MCAT score was 506.5.
+According to the AAMC: among the most recent applicants, the average cumulative GPA was 3.64, and the average MCAT score was 506.3.

 Looking at the data, we can see that students earn high grades and MCAT scores, making the competition fierce.

 Is it hard to get into med school with lower grades?
 Yes, your GPA plays a vital role in your application.
 GPA is a good representation of your time as an undergraduate student: your dedication, effort, and work ethic.
-Although applicants had an average cumulative GPA of 3.62, matriculants earned an average cumulative GPA of 3.75.

 Medical schools use your GPA to gauge if you will study hard and can handle the academic pressure.
 They will also look at your year-by-year averages and the types of courses you took.

 Just because your grades in science courses are more impactful doesn't mean your other classes don't matter.
 Med schools will analyze your schoolwork in its entirety to obtain a clearer picture of you as a student—one that goes beyond a single numerical average.

-The higher your MCAT score, the better your chances of admission, but how hard is it to get into medical school with low grades or test scores?
-While lower grades and test scores don’t make you a competitive applicant, you can take steps like retaking the MCAT or seeking an MCAT tutor’s help.
+Obviously, the higher your MCAT score, the better your chances of admission, but how hard is it to get into medical school with low grades or test scores?
+While lower grades and test scores don’t make you a competitive applicant, you can take steps like retaking the MCAT or enrolling in a post-baccalaureate program to raise your grades.